 For example, An individual having a positive attitude for sports may readily go for play than pass his time reading some book.

 B) Attitude is always related to some issue, object or thing: This means for the development of attitude occurrence of some event, thing or person is a must.
-Attitudes do not take place in vacuum.
+Attitudes do not take place in a vacuum.

 C) Attitude gives direction: Attitude directs out behavior in either away from an object or toward the object.
 For example, a favorable attitude toward education will compel the person to send his children to school for formal training for the betterment of their life, which a hostile position may prompt for not sending children to school.